 Most states accept advanced health directives from other states as long as they are legally valid in the original state.
 Some states limit the extent to which they will honor health care directives from other states if the directives conflict with their own laws.

 Most states have provisions allowing them to accept an advance care directive that was created in another state.
 Other states only accept advance care directives if the document was created in a state with similar requirements.
-There are some states do not address out-of-state directives at all.
+Some states do not address out-of-state directives at all.

 Planning for the end of your life will make it easier for you and your family.
-You will be confident that your wishes will be honored, and your family will know that the choices they make are acting according to your wishes
+You will be confident that your wishes will be honored, and your family will know that their choices are acting according to your wishes.

 A DNR or Do Not Resuscitate order is a document that specifies that you do not want to be resuscitated.

 Doctors are ultimately responsible for your health care and treatment.
-As such they are not legally required to follow your living will.
-However most do.
-It is best to talk to your medical team to find out if they will respect your wishes
+As such, they are not legally required to follow your living will.
+However, most do.
+It is best to talk to your medical team to determine if they will respect your wishes.

-It is legal in certain situations but it may not be ethical.
-In the rare instance that it occurs it is usually done out of fear of harming patients and the liability.
+It is legal in certain situations, but it may not be ethical.
+In the rare instance that it occurs, it is usually done out of fear of harming patients and liability.

 You have the right to make your own decisions about your health care.
-If you are unable to communicate your healthcare wishes your health care power of attorney, or a family member can speak for you.
-If you request that your physician writes a DNR your family cannot override it.
+If you cannot communicate your healthcare wishes, your healthcare power of attorney or a family member can speak for you.
+If you request that your physician writes a DNR, your family cannot override it.

-A Durable Power of Attorney for Health Care is a legal document providing instructions about the kinds of medical treatment you want and allowing you to name someone your “agent”.
-This agent can make decisions about your health care if you are unable to make those decisions yourself.
+A Durable Power of Attorney for Health Care is a legal document providing instructions about the kinds of medical treatment you want and allowing you to name someone your “agent.”
+This agent can make decisions about your health care if you cannot make those decisions yourself.

 Our intuitive Healthcare Directive Action Plan is easy to understand.
 We provide an easy online advanced care template to help you with every step.

-A will takes effect upon death and provided instructions on how to handle your affairs after you’ve passed.
-A living will provides instructions your family and doctors regarding should you become incapacitated.
+A will takes effect upon death and provides instructions on handling your affairs after you’ve passed.
+A living will provides instructions to your family and doctors regarding should you become incapacitated.
 It lets other parties know what medical treatment you do and don’t wish to have when you can’t speak for yourself.

-Advance directives are instructions regarding medical care should you become unable to make decisions for yourself do to injury or illness.
-A living will is a type of advanced directive that takes effect in the event of a terminal illness.
+Advance directives are instructions regarding medical care should you become unable to make decisions for yourself due to injury or illness.
+A living will is an advanced directive that takes effect in the event of a terminal illness.

 A living will is a legal document that indicates if a person wants life support continued if they are incapacitated and in a terminal condition.
 A DNR prevents extraordinary life-saving measures to bring back a “dead” patient.

 Your living will is a legal document.
 This document informs your doctors and family what you want when you’re no longer able to make your own decisions.
-It is important to note that your wishes must be legally outlined and in compliance with the law.
+It is important to note that your wishes must be legally outlined and compliant with the law.

-Neither State nor Federal law require individuals to complete any form of an advance directive.
+Neither State nor Federal law requires individuals to complete any form of an advance directive.
 Federal law goes so far as to expressly forbid requiring an advance directive as a prerequisite for treatment.

-A copy of your advance directives should be stored in a safe place that is easily accessible to your family or medical proxy.
-If you have a written document you should keep a copy of it in your files and medical records.
+A copy of your advance directives should be stored in a safe place easily accessible to your family or medical proxy.
+If you have a written document, you should keep a copy of it in your files and medical records.
 You can also ask to have a copy of your advance directives put in your hospital chart.
-If you have an online living will be sure to send a copy of it or a link to your Advance directive to anyone who may need to interact with a medical provider.
+If you have an online living will, be sure to send a copy of it or a link to your Advance directive to anyone who may need to interact with a medical provider.